NCAR/PyReshaper/README.md

 The docs/user directory contains user manual describing how to use the binary scripts from the command-line as well as how to use the PyReshaper from within Python.
-Both this README and the User Manual are written in reStructuredText (ReST), and can easily be converted to HTML or many other formats with the help of a tool such as Docutils or Sphinx.
+Both this README and the User Manual are written in Markdown, and can easily be converted to HTML or many other formats with the help of a tool such as pandoc, Docutils, or Sphinx.